Day trips from London to Europe

 Brussels and beyond – Brussels is an even quicker trip from London at less than two hours.
 Much of its downtown is pedestrian friendly and generally laid back for a European capital, so a rewarding, hassle-free option for a day trip.
 A melange of French-Flemish cultural influences, Brussels delivers a multi-layered Northern European experience.
 Feeling more adventurous?
 Book a London to Brussels service with us with an ‘Any Belgium Station’ add-on, allowing you to venture further afield via a connecting Belgium Railways (SNCB) train.

 The Ski Train – Feel like carving up some fresh powder in the French Alps?
-Eurostar can take you straight there.
-Departing each Saturday during winter months with an extra sleeper train Friday service at peak times, the Eurostar train calls at Moutiers, Bourg-St-Maurice and Aime-la-Plagne which are the gateways for a host of top mountain resorts including Tignes, Les Arcs and Corcheval.
+Eurostar can take you there.
+Departing each Saturday during winter months, you can catch a train to Lille and then change for a high-speed TGV train for onward travel to the French Alps, where you can enjoy top mountain resorts including Tignes, Les Arcs and Courchevel.

-South of France – With time to spare, rural South of France and the French Riviera beckons.
-In less than five hours you can be enjoying a culinary getaway in Lyon.
+South of France – Got time to spare?
+Rural South of France and the French Riviera beckons.
+In less than five hours you can be enjoying a culinary getaway in Lyon - just hop on a train to Paris and then transfer to another train when you're in the capital.
 A little further south unlocks the cultured history of Avignon or continue on to vibrant Marseille, the gateway to the sun-kissed French Riviera.

 Amsterdam – Eurostar’s newest London to Europe destination needs no introduction.
 The Dutch capital’s buzzing lifestyle and serene canals have always been a big draw and now are under four hours away by high-speed train from London.
 Those wild party weekends in Amsterdam just got so much easier.
 The service also stops at Rotterdam.